 2021 CAS Distinguished Research Award (CASDRA)

 Each year the pool of candidates for the College of Arts and Sciences Distinguished Research Award (CASDRA) consists of those faculty members who are nominated for the Alumni Association for Distinguished Research or Creative Achievement (AADRACA) and who are not selected for an AADRACA that year.
-For more information on this award, please visit the CAS website.

 Dr. Meghan McDevitt-Murphy, Psychology / Social Sciences